 Welcome!
 I am a Ph.D. candidate in the Political Science Department at the George Washington University.
 I study Comparative Politics with a focus on ethnic politics, minority-state relations, civil war and Burma/Myanmar politics.
+Starting in August 2021, I will be based at the University of Texas at Austin as a Provost’s Early Career Fellow in the Department of Government.

 My dissertation examines how and why politically non-dominant ethnic groups develop attachment to the state.
 I provide a micro-level explanation, emphasizing ordinary citizens’ everyday encounters as an important driver of minority-state relations.
 I evaluate this theory based on interview data and survey and experimental data collected over 13 months of fieldwork in Myanmar.